DeWildeDaan/dotfiles/README.md

 # dotfiles
-Repository containing handy dotfiles and configfiles for setting up a new ubuntu env
+Repository containing handy dotfiles and configfiles for setting up a new ubuntu env.
+Start by installing all wanted software located in the `/installers/...` folder.
+Best is to install ZSH and oh-my-zsh first, then the plugins and other software.
+Once all software is installed, you can copy the dotfiles/config to the right place using the `copy-config.sh` script in the root of the repo.

 # Installing Fonts
 1. Go to the [Powerline Fonts](https://github.com/powerline/fonts) Github page.